 That’s one of the many reasons I’m so thankful for God’s Word.
-Because tucked into its pages, we find story after story of people who can help us learn in the midst of our battles.
+Because tucked into its pages, we find story after story of people who help us learn in the midst of our battles.
 People who show us what it means to look to and depend upon the Lord.

-Not only did the wall surrounding Jericho look invincible, but there also was the issue of Israel’s army lacking proper weapons for tackling such an impressively guarded city.
+Not only did the wall surrounding Jericho look invincible, but there was also the issue of Israel’s army lacking proper weapons for tackling such an impressively guarded city.
 You can’t exactly pull down walls with arrows and spears.
 That’s a job for battering rams and catapults — items noticeably missing from their arsenal.

 But they had come too far to turn back.
 And the people of Israel were counting on Joshua to lead them into this land promised by God.